topical-ehr/website/README.md

 A research-focused [open-source](https://github.com/topical-ehr/topical-ehr) EHR prototype

-## Designed for research & innovation
+## For research & innovation

-* A test-bed for innovative ideas
-* Open-Source means everything can be modified
+* A test-bed for innovative ideas & emerging technologies - open-source means all parts of the system can be freely modified
-* Primarily focused on end-user UX - can be made to work with existing FHIR-based systems
 * Not for clinical use - can start fresh & break things

+## Aims

+* Help multidisciplinary teams provide high-quality holistic care
+* A focus on design & UX - it should be pleasant, efficient & easy to use

 ## Features